GSA/https/pages/mixed-content.md

 layout: page
 title: Mixed Content
 permalink: /mixed-content/
+description: "Strategies for dealing with mixed content when upgrading a website from HTTP to HTTPS."
 ---

 When an HTTPS website references insecure (HTTP) resources, this is called **[mixed content](http://www.w3.org/TR/mixed-content/)**.